 - Water and Sewage Services

-Penrith City Council and the GNB will notify authorities of your suburb change, including:
+Penrith City Council and the GNB have notified authorities of your suburb change, including: -

 - AGL Sydney

 - NSW Ambulance

 - NSW Police

 - Origin Energy

 - Spatial services